 We love citizen science at EPI, and not just for our students!
 Check out our video below of EPI staff working on the Wolverine Watchers program for Defenders of Wildlife in Montana.

 Only your creativity limits how you can incorporate these incredible citizen science projects in your classroom—have fun with it!
-Do you have more ideas for great citizen science projects for the high school classroom?
+Do you have more ideas for great citizen science projects for individuals or the high school classroom?
 Please note it in the comments!

-Education, How To, Nature, Science
+Education, Nature, Science